Wyre (musician)

 Kevin Waire, best known by his stage name Wyre, is a Kenyan R&B and reggae musician.
 He is known for being a member of the groups Necessary Noize and East African Bashment Crew, as well as his solo career.

 He has released two solo albums.
-The latest album, Ten Years Wiser, was named for his 10-year spanning career in music.
+The latest album, Ten Years Wiser, was named in celebration of his 10-year career in music.
 As a solo artist, he has performed in various African countries, including Nigeria and Uganda.
 He has collaborated with various artists, including P-Square, 2Face Idibia of Nigeria.
 Other notable collaborations that he has done have been with Jamaica's Alaine, Cecile, and Morgan Heritage.